ArifADS/Curriculo/curriculum.en.md

 * Back-end or web services that connects with a MongoDB, MySQL or Postgres with a REST API, GraphQL or Push Endpoint.
 * Store data in SQL or NoSQL databases.
 * Single Page Web Apps (SPA) with React.js and Bootstrap.
+* Fastlane, iOS development and deployment workflow.
+* Gitflow, version control and agile development.
+* Markdown, easy to create and read documentation.

 ## Apps